- These procedures shall apply to and be considered the right of any University of Iowa non-academic employee who:

-- A grievance proceeding shall be commenced by the employee presenting the grievance orally to her/his immediate supervisor.
+Step 1.
+A grievance proceeding shall be commenced by the employee presenting the grievance orally to her or his immediate supervisor.
 Such supervisor shall make an immediate response to the grievance.

-Within 4 working days of receiving the written grievance, the immediate supervisor shall respond to the employee in writing stating with reasonable particularity the supervisor's understanding of the facts and of her/his oral response, if either or both differ from that of the employee.
+- Within four working days of receiving the written grievance, the immediate supervisor shall respond to the employee in writing stating with reasonable particularity the supervisor's understanding of the facts and of his or her oral response, if either or both differ from that of the employee.
 If not resolved:

-- The written grievance shall be sent by the employee within 5 working days of receipt of the supervisor's response to the department head and an administrator designated by the Dean of Students.
-A meeting called by the administrator will then be held, if possible within 5 working days of receipt of the grievance or as soon thereafter as is feasible among the administrator, the department head or his/her designee, the employee and the employee's representatives, if any.
-A written response is required within 5 working days following the meeting.
+Step 3.
+The written grievance shall be sent by the employee within five working days of receipt of the supervisor's response to the department head and an administrator designated by the Vice President for Student Life.
+A meeting called by the administrator will then be held, if possible within five working days of receipt of the grievance or as soon thereafter as is feasible among the administrator, the department head or his/her designee, the employee and the employee's representatives, if any.
+A written response is required within five working days following the meeting.
 The response must be written by the department head in consultation with the administrator.
 If not resolved:

-- The written grievance should be forwarded by the employee within 5 working days of receipt of the department head's response to the Office of the Associate Vice President for Finance and University Services.
-Within 5 working days of the receipt of the written grievance, or as soon thereafter as feasible, a meeting should be called by the Associate Vice President or his/her designee of appropriate parties necessary to review the policy issues related to the complaint, at which the employing department and the grievant may present arguments and/or witnesses in support of their position.
-The final administrative determination should be made by the Associate Vice President for Finance and University Services, or designee, in consultation where appropriate with the Dean of Students, to be communicated to the parties in writing within 3 working days of the meeting.
+Step 4.
+The written grievance should be forwarded by the employee within five working days of receipt of the department head's response to the Office of the Vice President for Human Resources.
+Within five working days of the receipt of the written grievance, or as soon thereafter as feasible, a meeting should be called by the Vice President for Human Resources or his or her designee of appropriate parties necessary to review the issues related to the complaint, at which the employing department and the grievant may present arguments and/or witnesses in support of their position.
+The final administrative determination should be made by the Vice President for Human Resources, or designee, in consultation where appropriate with the Vice President for Student Life, to be communicated to the parties in writing within three working days of the meeting.